advancedresearch/the_century_of_satire/README.md

 The title "Christ" might have been a play on the word "Magi", which dates back to the Bronze Age, when the same title was used for Medea, the granddaughter of Helios.
 Whether people used "Magi" or "Christ" for their savior figure, the terminology is coming from medicine practice anyway, along very similar traditions.
-For example, both Simon Magus and Jesus Christ were thought to have to have known John the Baptist.
+For example, both Simon Magus and Jesus Christ were thought to have known John the Baptist.
 Baptism rituals were performed as a way of spiritual cleansing, which could be interpreted as closely related to healing by medicine.
 People did not have the modern understanding of medicine, preventing illness by washing their hands, feet and bodies, so they thought about this in religious context accompanied by stories that explained why they performed these rituals,